Rosedale Real Estate: A Buyer and Seller's Guide to Toronto's Heritage Luxury Neighbourhood

 Average & Benchmark Home Prices

-For non-detached inventory: Rosedale's broader Rosedale-Moore Park area carries approximately 45% large apartment buildings, with smaller numbers of low-rise condos and townhomes.
-Condo and townhouse prices vary substantially by building and location.
+Rosedale's broader Rosedale-Moore Park area carries approximately 45% large apartment buildings, with smaller numbers of low-rise condos and townhomes.

 These figures should be treated as directional.
-Verify current pricing against TRREB data before making decisions on a specific property.
+Verify current pricing against TRREB data before making decisions on a specific home.

 Year-Over-Year Trends